 2019 Chevrolet Silverado 1500

-Chevrolet will completely overhaul (redesign and re-engineer) the Silverado 1500 for the 2019 model year.
-The update will come six years after the launch of the current, third-generation Silverado, thereby marking the fourth generation of the Silverado nameplate.
+Chevrolet completely overhauled (redesigned and re-engineered) the Silverado 1500 for the 2019 model year.
+The update came six years after the launch of the third-generation Silverado, thereby marking the fourth generation of the Silverado nameplate.

-Chevrolet announced that the 2019 Silverado 1500 is the result of 7,000 customer interviews, the most research in Chevrolet’s history.
-The brand has confirmed the following about the 2019 Silverado 1500:
+Chevrolet was proud to say that the 2019 Silverado 1500 is the result of 7,000 customer interviews, the most research in Chevrolet’s history.
+During the event, the brand shared the following the 2019 Silverado 1500 highlights:

 - Introduce an all all-new exterior design, incorporating the latest Chevrolet design language

 - Feature widespread use of mixed materials and higher-grade alloy steel in the bed, resulting in a “significant weight reduction” and improved performance (improved overall performance and higher fuel economy); the material use could be similar to the advanced mixed material frame seen in the Cadillac CT6

 - Offer a total of eight Silverado models, one of which is the 2019 Silverado Trailboss

 - Utilize integrated dual exhaust on some models along with a debossed tailgate

 - Feature more engine/transmission combinations and more technology and convenience features